 Disclaimer: This post contains affiliate links.
 If you click on these links and make a qualifying purchase, I will receive a small commission from those purchases.

-The travel industry certainly took a big hit in 2020.
+The travel industry certainly took a big hit in 2020 and 2021.
 The pandemic and riots have changed travel, maybe permanently.
-World events have also changed our essential travel gear for 2020.
+World events have also changed our essential travel gear.

 Solar Charger Power Bank